Workplace Wellbeing provide a full vaccination and travel health advisory service delivered at your workplace!

 Offering a full range of vaccinations for all related workplace hazards, our trained vaccination nurses will provide an individual consultation for staff before carrying out any recommended immunizations.
 Workplace Wellbeing also provide a follow up service including record keeping and recall.

-Whilst Workplace Wellbeing provide a full range of vaccinations, including travel vacations for overseas travelers, our most popular programmes include:
+Whilst Workplace Wellbeing provide a full range of vaccinations, including travel vacations for overseas travellers, our most popular programmes include:

 Hepatitis B can be spread through blood and other body fluids.
 Individuals can become infected with Hepatitis B if they are not immune to the virus and come into contact with the blood or body fluids of an infected person.
 The Hepatitis B vaccine is given as a course of three injections.
 Following completion of the course a small blood test is carried out to ensure antibodies have been made.

 Flu is a highly infectious illness caused by the flu virus.
 It spreads rapidly through small droplets coughed or sneezed into the air by an infected person.

 Studies show that flu vaccines provide effective protection against the flu, although protection will vary between each individual.
 As protection from the vaccine gradually decreases and flu strains change over time, new vaccines are made each year.
 Vaccinations are carried out between October and November of each year.